Alvord Memorial Church of Our Savior Records, 1899-2003

 By 1913, there were still only twelve communicants listed.
 The reason for such slow expansion was the absence of a resident priest.
 From 1913 through the 1950s, there was only one resident minister and he only stayed for two years.
 The church was mainly served by priests from Park River and Devils Lake.
 By 1963, the church saw considerable growth, having 50 members consisting of 17 families.
 The church was eventually deconsecrated November 15, 2003, one hundred and five years after the mission initially began.

 Access Restrictions: Open for inspection under the rules and regulations of the Elwyn B. Robinson Department of Special Collections.

 Acquisition Source: Donna Pettit, Grand Forks, North Dakota

 Preferred Citation: (Description of Item).
 Alvord Memorial Church of Our Savior Records.
 OGLMC 1478, Box #, Folder #.
 Elwyn B. Robinson Department of Special Collections.
 Chester Fritz Library.
 University of North Dakota

-Finding Aid Revision History: Finding aid migrated to Archon in January 2013.
+Finding Aid Revision History: Finding aid added to Archon in January 2013.